 - Being part of a wider team within Citizens Advice Hart; developing relationships with and having a positive impact on your fellow volunteers.

 - Gaining experience, skills and expertise for your CV that will be transferable to a wide range of other positions and impress any future employer.

 So… are you ready to apply for this valuable and crucial role?

 WE NEED YOU!

 If you can offer just six hours a week (although this can be flexible) then please apply now by using the application attached below or if you simply want to find out more give us a call on 01252878435

 Our Receptionists are the public face of every local Citizens Advice, managing ‘front-of-house’ based on the information given by the advice session supervisor.
 Depending on the size and resources of

-Volunteer Gateway Assessors
+Volunteer Telephone Assessors

 Volunteering as part of our telephone advice team, helping people with the problems they face, providing information from our public information website.
 We train our telephone assessor, which help in

 Front of House Volunteer